 Beyond those three methods, there are also tons of other creative ways to make money from your blog.
 Give that post a read and get inspired.

 It takes time, effort and money to make a business work.
 And it may require some experimentation to get right.

 If you’re after a quick way to make some cash – blogging isn’t the answer.

-As you venture on in your blogging career, you’ll start to evolve into using more advanced tactics to promote and monetize your blog.
+Once you understand how to start a blog you’ll start to evolve into using more advanced tactics to promote and monetize your WordPress blog.

 But for now, congratulate yourself on a job well done because you had the gumption to do something awesome – start a blog!

 And if you’re still on the fence about blogging, check out our article on the benefits of blogging.

 Disclosure: Our content is reader-supported.
 If you click on certain links we may make a commission.